jschlatow/taskopen/README.md

 Taskopen was original developed as a simple wrapper script for taskwarrior that enables interaction with annotations (e.g. open, edit, execute files).
 The current version is a pretty powerful customisable tool that supports a variety of use cases.
-This README serves as a basic getting-started guide including install instructions.
+This README serves as a basic getting-started guide including install instructions and examples.
-If your are interested in more details, please have a look at the [wiki] or the man page.
+If your are interested in more details, please have a look at the [wiki] or the [man page].

-**Note, the man pages have not been updated to taskopen 2.0 yet.**

 [wiki]: https://github.com/jschlatow/taskopen/wiki/2.0
+[man page]: doc/man/taskopen.1.md

 # Dependencies